i-am-the-gabe/nuMAJE/README.md

 Repository for the refactoring old MAJEstic features/commands and adapting them to nuMAJE.
 Each command is contained in its own directory.

-All art provided by https://www.instagram.com/artbleps/ (thank you, Charlie!)
+All art provided by https://www.instagram.com/artbleps/.
+Thank you, Charlie!

 ![image](image_2021-01-27_175853.png)